PeterVranken/ST4ForOctave/readMe.md

 # Current revision #

-The current revision of the [downloadable files](https://github.com/PeterVranken/ST4ForOctave/releases/tag/v1.0.2) is SVN r68 as of 21.02.2023.
+The current revision of the [downloadable files](https://github.com/PeterVranken/ST4ForOctave/releases/tag/v1.0.2) v1.0.2 as of 21.02.2023.
+This is at the same time the latest revision found at Sourceforge, before the project was moved to GitHub.[^1]
+[^1]: The project was *imported* into Git, thereby retaining the Sourceforge SVN revisions as Git commits.
+In the further writing you might still find references to past SVN revisions; we've not relocated them to Git commits.

+Latest changes can be fetched by cloning the [GitHub repository](https://github.com/PeterVranken/ST4ForOctave).
+Please refer to the [Git log](https://github.com/PeterVranken/ST4ForOctave/commits/master/) for latest changes.

 The Java jar files require a Java runtime system of at least Java 8 (aka 1.8).

-Please refer to the SVN log for latest changes.

 # How to run the StringTemplate V4 engine from GNU Octave? #